HateBaozi/ha-bestway/README.md

 [![License][license-shield]](LICENSE)
 [![hacs][hacsbadge]][hacs]

-This custom component integrates with the Bestway cloud API, providing control of devices such as Lay-Z-Spa hot tubs.
+This custom component integrates with the Bestway cloud API and the Vaillant gizwits API, providing control of devices such as Lay-Z-Spa hot tubs and Vaillant VSmart Pro.

 <p float="left">
   <img src="images/demo-thermostat.png" width="200" />